 - Smartwatches and fitness trackers - Nail polish, press-on nails, sculptured, French manicures, gel overlays, or designs of any kind.
-Nail length should not extend beyond the tips of the fingers for safety and hygienic reasons. - Makeup Scarves/scarf headbands, headbands with large flowers or other adornments - Hats (inside) Slippers, moccasin-style shoes, boat shoes, boots, and Crocs Jewelry (except as mentioned above) - Dyed or highlighted hair - Trendy hair styles (such as partially shaved or spiked hair) - Any accessory or clothing item bearing an inappropriate message or picture
+Nail length should not extend beyond the tips of the fingers for safety and hygienic reasons. - Makeup, Scarves/scarf headbands, headbands with large flowers or other adornments - Hats (inside) Slippers, moccasin-style shoes, boat shoes, boots, and Crocs Jewelry (except as mentioned above) - Dyed or highlighted hair - Trendy hair styles (see above) - Any accessory or clothing item bearing an inappropriate message or picture